 As a rule, you can remember this as: the more lines that are present under the washtub, the more careful you have to be with the wash cycle.

-Remember which shape stands for bleach instructions?
-You're right- it's the triangle!
-The triangle can stand for many things:
+Triangle shape stands for bleach instructions.
+But triangles can stand for many things:

 - An empty triangle means that bleach can be used as needed- any type of bleach may be used.

 - A triangle with two lines through it means that only non-chlorine or oxygen bleach may be used.

 - A triangle with an X on it means that no bleach should be used at all.

 The square stands for drying, it gives you instructions on whether your garment can be machine-dried and how to specifically dry it.
 It is important to know how your garment has to be dried- drying in too hot temperature may shrink your clothes.
 Those drying symbol may appear in two forms:

 A square with a circle in it: A square with a circle in it, means that the item can be machine-dried.
 Just like the washing symbols, these may appear with dots- the more dots there are, the higher the temperature you can use.
 There may also be lines beneath the square, which tell you what dryer settings you can use.